10 Tips for Nursing School

 4. Begin studying for exams immediately

-To get information into your long-term memory you must read it and write it multiple times.
-Studying all night the evening before only moves information into your short-term memory and makes you tired for the exam.
+To get information into your long-term memory, you must read it and write it multiple times.
+Studying all night the evening before only moves the information into your short-term memory and makes you tired for the exam.
 Start reviewing the material the day it is presented in class, so that when exam day comes, you can approach the test worry-free!

 5. Get organized